AdobeDocs/experience-platform.de-DE/help/data-access/api.md

 ## Zugriff auf den Inhalt einer Datei

-Die [!DNL Data Access] API kann auch verwendet werden, um auf den Inhalt einer Datei zuzugreifen.
+The [!DNL Data Access] API can also be used to access the contents of a file.
 Auf diese Weise können Sie den Inhalt in eine externe Quelle herunterladen.

 **API-Format**